Equifax Breach is Very Possibly the Worst Leak of Personal Info Ever - Slashdot

 Use it as what it was meant to be - a public unique identifier, and not a secret.
 Its role is to separate John Doe from John Doe and John Doe, not anything else.

+they could have just stored a salted hash of the social security number along with a plain text full name and address

+I have a better idea.
+Store it in plain text and start treating the SSN like what it is: a unique number, not a authenticator, not a piece of private information, and not something of importance, not something that certifies you are who you say you are, and certainly not something that if anyone got their hands on would make anyone else think that you are any more you than they did before.

 So, is it yet time to talk about actual security?
-(Score:2)
+(Score:3)

 The breach is annoying.
 It's also almost an inevitable thing.

-Note: UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."
-UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."